Loot box: Australia

-A February 2020 report from the Australian House of Representatives Standing Committee on Social Policy and Legal Affairs that focused on Internet content that should be blocked behind age verification gates recommended that the Office of the eSafety Commissioner or similar body "report to the Australian government on options for restricting access to loot boxes and other simulated gambling elements in computer and video games to adults aged 18 years or over, including through the use of mandatory age verification".
+A February 2020 report from the Australian House of Representatives Standing Committee on Social Policy and Legal Affairs that focused on internet content that should be blocked behind age verification gates recommended that the Office of the eSafety Commissioner or similar body "report to the Australian government on options for restricting access to loot boxes and other simulated gambling elements in computer and video games to adults aged 18 years or over, including through the use of mandatory age verification".

-By August 2020, the Australian Classification Board (ACB) had updated it regulations that games with any microtransaction, including loot boxes, must be labeled on its cover as containing "in-game purchases" as part of the ratings classification.
+By August 2020, the Australian Classification Board (ACB) had updated its regulations to state that games with any microtransaction, including loot boxes, must be labeled on their covers as containing "in-game purchases" as part of the ratings classification.

 MP Andrew Wilkie introduced a bill in November 2022 that would require video games with loot boxes to be automatically rated by the ACB as R18+ or be refused a rating.
 By existing law, R18+ games are restricted from sale to minors.
 Wilkie stated that he believed that loot boxes in video games were grooming minors "for future gambling" as a rationale for the bill.
+The approach was modified in March 2023 so as to address any video game with simulated gambling, including loot boxes.
+These changes were implemented with enforcement starting in September 2024: games with simulated gambling would be rated R18+, and games "containing in-game purchases linked to elements of chance, including paid loot boxes" would be rated M.